Functions and Types

 !!!
 Note

-• When some LOD scores return negative values, reduce tolerences for ECM to tol0 = 1e-4, or increase df_prior, such that $m+1 \le df_prior \le 2m$.
-The easiest setting is df_prior = Int64(ceil(1.9m)) for numerical stability.
+• When some LOD scores return negative values, you may reduce tolerence for ECM (tol0) to run longer, or increase df_prior, where $m+1 \le$ df_prior $< 2m$ to avoid singularity errors.
+The last resort could be df_prior = Int64(ceil(1.9m)) unless any of them would works.

 Output